Universal Basic Income: A Bold Economic Safety Net or a Costly Gamble?

 - FAQs and key takeaways

-By the end, you’ll understand whether UBI could be a viable solution for modern economies.
+By the end, you’ll understand whether Universal Basic Income could be a viable solution for modern economies.

 What Is Universal Basic Income (UBI)?

-UBI is a government-funded program that provides all citizens (or residents) regular, unconditional cash payments.
-Unlike traditional welfare, UBI has no means-testing or work requirements.
+Universal Basic Income is a government-funded program that provides all citizens (or residents) regular, unconditional cash payments.
+Unlike traditional welfare, Universal Basic Income has no means-testing or work requirements.
 Key features include:

 - Universal – Every eligible person receives it.